sdiehl/wiwinwlh/tutorial.md

 ```

 For example we could write a overloaded list instance for hash tables that
 simply coverts to the hash table using `fromList`.
-You shouldn't acutally do
+You shouldn't actually do
 this in practice but it is possible.
 Some math libraries that use vector-like
 structures will use overloaded lists in this fashion.